 To do that, you must have to test your emails in different segments to understand which one is performing best.
 A/B testing or split testing is a perfect solution for that purpose.

-I suggest you read this guide "Email A/B Testing Explained with Examples, Ideas, and Tips” to learn more about it.
+We suggest you read this guide "Email A/B Testing Explained with Examples, Ideas, and Tips” to learn more about it.

 Step 4: Smart landing page to convert your visitors

-A landing page is the last stage of your marketing campaign.
+A landing page is the last stage of your marketing emails campaign.
 If it is not properly optimized for targeted visitors then all of your efforts will go in vain.
 So, your target is to make the landing page as attractive, informative & reliable as possible.

 Also keep in mind that personalized marketing can be one of the best ways to convert your visitors.